hpramanathan/project3-mernstack-app/README.md

 A MERN Full-Stack Website that allows users to sign-up for an account, read, post, edit and delete comments in a Divorce Party Guest Book.
 This was implemented as a group project consisting of four General Assembly Software Engineering Immersive students with the amusing team name "Chewing the CRUD".

-## WHY A DIVORCE PARTY GUESTBOOK?
-Lots of people will attest to their experience of divorce as one of the best things that ever happened to them.
-Of course they will want to celebrate with lots of friends and family.
-What better way to commemorate the celebration than with a Divorce Party Guestbook?
-The app was developed to help recent divorcees enjoy their divorce party to the fullest and will hopefully let users re-live all the happy memories.
-A divorce isn't the end; merely the beginning to either a new chapter or a whole new sequel.
->>>>>>> dev

 ## DEPLOYMENT LINK

 - [The Divorce Party Guest Book](https://hpramanathan.github.io/project3-mernstack-app/).